2021 Extreme E Championship: Race format

 A race weekend consists of two rounds of qualifying time trials on Saturday, followed by multi-car races on Sunday.
 At the Desert X-Prix all races were intended for three cars: a semi-final from which two teams advanced to the final, a "crazy race" from which only one team advanced and a shoot-out for the bottom three places, culminating in a three-car final.
 The format was tweaked for round two in Senegal, where two teams each from two semi-finals advance to the final which is competed by four teams.
 Additionally, a "super sector" is introduced, where five extra points are awarded to the fastest team through that sector over the whole weekend.
 Further alterations were introduced for round three in Greenland, most notably a five-car final with one team progressing from the erstwhile shoot-out, now called "crazy race".
 An intermediate classification points system was also implemented, with teams receiving points from 9 down to 1 according to their place in each qualifying session; the sum of these, rather than aggregate times, determining their overall qualifying position.
 These classification points would not contribute to overall championship points.
 Another rule adjustment was introduced at the season finale in Dorset to accommodate the short nature of the circuit, each session now consisting of three laps, with the starting driver, who in the final would be the female driver, taking the first two.

 Teams and drivers

-The following teams and drivers are competing in the 2021 Championship.
+The following teams and drivers competed in the 2021 championship.
 All teams use one of the identical Odyssey 21 electric SUVs manufactured by Spark Racing Technology, with Chip Ganassi Racing running a modified bodywork.
 Each team consists of a male and a female driver, who share a car and have equal driving duties.